-RITS is Australia's high-value payments system, which is used by banks and other approved institutions to settle their payment obligations on a real-time gross settlement (RTGS) basis.4 RITS is owned and operated by the Bank.
-The Bank seeks to ensure effective oversight of RITS by separating the Bank's operational and oversight functions, as well as by producing transparent assessments against international standards.
-This Assessment has been produced by the Bank's Payments Policy Department, which is the functional area responsible for oversight of the Australian payments system, drawing on information provided by the Bank's Payments Settlements Department, which is the functional area responsible for operating AITS (see section A.3 for further background on the governance and oversight of RITS).
-This report has been endorsed by the Payments System Board.
+RITS is Australia's high-value payments system, which is used by banks and other approved institutions to settle their payment obligations on a real-time gross settlement (RTGS) basis.4 RITS is owned and operated by the Reserve Bank.
+The Bank seeks to ensure effective oversight of RITS by separating its operational and oversight functions, as well as by producing transparent assessments against international standards.
+This Assessment has been produced by the Bank's Payments Policy Department, which is the functional area responsible for oversight of the Australian payments system.
+In undertaking the Assessment, Payments Policy Staff worked closely with and drew on information provided by Payments Settlements Department, the functional area responsible for operating RITS.
+Staff also sought feedback from other departments within the Bank, including those responsible for providing technology services for RITS (see section A.3 for further background on the governance and oversight of RITS).
+This report has been approved by the Payments System Board.